 Oliver Wyman celebrates mental health awareness month each May with a range of global activities and events aimed at destigmatising mental health, raising awareness and bringing colleagues together.
 One of the signature moments of this year was a podcast discussing health inequities with Dr. Nzinga Harrison, the Chief Medical Officer and Co-Founder of Eleanor Health, a value-based provider of comprehensive, outpatient addiction treatment.

-World Mental Health Day (October 10th) focuses on raising awareness and garnering support for mental health issues.
+Every year on 10th October we join the global efforts around World Mental Health Day to raise awareness of mental health issues and to mobilize efforts in support of mental health.
 Colleagues from across the firm share their stories, from their experience acting as Oliver Wyman's Wellbeing Champion to their thoughts on how they take care of their own mental health.

 How are you?